Philippines Blog

 If you have been planning on visiting the Philippines for a while now and have finally come around to researching your trip, you will know the internet is saturated with information on this topic.

-That’s why my husband Phil and I have created this up to date 2019 Blog Post to help make planning your trip to the Philippines super easy.
-This comprehensive guide will breakdown the Must See’s and showcase lesser known picture perfect locations ( find out why we DON’T recommend visiting El Nido), explain the myriad of transport options and share where we recommend eating and sleeping, all whilst sticking to a budget.
+That’s why my husband Phil and I created this blog post to help make planning your trip to the Philippines super easy.
+This comprehensive guide to the Philippines will break down the must-see’s and showcase lesser-known picture-perfect locations (find out why we DON’T recommend visiting El Nido), explain the myriad of transport options in the Philippines and share where we recommend eating and sleeping, all whilst sticking to a budget.

-So lets get started – bookmark this or pin this for later if you are short on time because this post is full to the brim with every ounce of information you will need for your trip!
+So let’s get started – bookmark this or pin this for later if you are short on time because this guide to the Philippines is full to the brim with every ounce of information you will need for your trip!

 Where are the Philippines?